 Planet Labs accounts for 14 Flock 4v satellites, Swarm Technologies has 12 SpaceBee satellites and Spire has 8 Lemur-2 satellites.
 ESA has 5 satellites.
 Slovenia is launching their first satellite, NEMO-HD, built by Toronto’s Space Flight Laboratory.

 The launch will be broadcast live on SpaceQ around 9:30 pm EDT on Thursday, June 18.
+(Note: The launch is now scheduled for September 1, 2020.

 Watch: VV16 mission and the new ESA small satellite dispenser.